Jesus' Parables for Disciples

 There's an old story about a lady who told her friend about a terrible problem she had, and that now all she could do was pray.
 "My, my," answered her friend.
 "Has it come to that?"

 "You do not have, because you do not ask God.
-When you ask, you do not receive, because you ask with wrong motives (Greek kakos), that you may spend what you get on your pleasures."
-(4:2b-3)
+When you ask, you do not receive, because you ask with wrong motives,52 that you may spend what you get on your pleasures."
+(James 4:2b-3)

 One of the reasons God doesn't give us what we ask for is because of our heart selfishness, literally, "you ask badly or wrongly."
 Our motivations are wrong.
 We ask not for a good purpose, but for an evil one, a self-centered one, to spend it (dapanaō) on our hedonism.
-The Greek word dapanaō means "spend, spend freely."7 It's like asking our Dad for money and then using it to go out and carouse.
-How long do you think he'll be giving you money if he knows that's what you'll do with it?
+The Greek verb dapanaō means "to use up or pay out material or physical resources, spend, spend freely"53 It's like asking our Dad for money and then using it to go out and carouse.
+How long do you think he'll be giving you money if he knows that's what you're doing with it?

 Our selfishness, our pleasure-serving, can and does block answers to our prayers.

-"You adulterous people, don't you know that friendship with the world is hatred toward God?
+"You adulterous people, don't you know that friendship54 with the world is hatred toward God?
 Anyone who chooses to be a friend of the world becomes an enemy of God."
-(4:4)
+(James 4:4)

 "For your Maker is your husband--